cdransf/coryd.dev-next/README.md

 I've modified the theme to match the look of my previous sites core color schemes and imagery and made a number of other changes (which I imagine will continue).

-I make use of [Plausible](https://plausible.io) for analytics.
-You can opt out of that [here](https://coryd.dev/static/analytics.html).

 **Built by:**

 [Cory Dransfeldt](mailto:fun.song5595@coryd.dev)